marvellousz/memora/README.md

-# Memora - AI-Powered Personal Knowledge Base
+# memora - ai-powered personal knowledge base

 A full-stack application for building a personal knowledge base with semantic search and question answering capabilities using **completely free and open-source AI tools**.
 No OpenAI or paid APIs required!